docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 Button

 Typically used to initiate some action from a window when a user clicks the button;
-for example, accepting a dialog’s current settings, canceling a dialog, bringing up a new dialog, and so on.
+for example, accepting a dialog's current settings, canceling a dialog, bringing up a new dialog, and so on.
-Set the text property to assign a label to identify a Button’s function.
+Set the text property to assign a label to identify a Button's function.
-The onClick callback method provides behavior. var dlg = new Window(‘dialog’, ‘Alert Box Builder’);
+The onClick callback method provides behavior. var dlg = new Window('dialog', 'Alert Box Builder');
-dlg.btnPnl = dlg.add(‘panel’, undefined, ‘Build it’);
+dlg.btnPnl = dlg.add('panel', undefined, 'Build it');
-dlg.btnPnl.testBtn = dlg.btnPnl.add(‘button’, undefined, ‘Test’);
+dlg.btnPnl.testBtn = dlg.btnPnl.add('button', undefined, 'Test');
-dlg.btnPnl.buildBtn = dlg.btnPnl.add(‘button’, undefined, ‘Build’,
+dlg.btnPnl.buildBtn = dlg.btnPnl.add('button', undefined, 'Build',
-{name:’ok’});
+{name:'ok'});
-dlg.btnPnl.cancelBtn = dlg.btnPnl.add(‘button’, undefined, ‘Cancel’,
+dlg.btnPnl.cancelBtn = dlg.btnPnl.add('button', undefined, 'Cancel',
-{name:’cancel’});
+{name:'cancel'});
 dlg.show();

 IconButton